Paulina Ferre

 Brief Life History of Paulina

-When Paulina Ferre was born on 18 October 1770, in Springfield, Hampden, Massachusetts, United States, her father, Aaron Ferre, was 45 and her mother, Eunice Chapin, was 37.
+When Paulina Ferre was born on 18 October 1770, in Springfield, Hampshire, Massachusetts Bay Colony, British Colonial America, her father, Aaron Ferry, was 45 and her mother, Eunice Chapin, was 37.
 She married Ichabod Randall about 1784, in New York, United States.
 They were the parents of at least 6 sons and 4 daughters.
 She died in 1827, in Benton, Yates, New York, United States, at the age of 57, and was buried in Thomas Family Cemetery, Potter, Yates, New York, United States.

 Photos and Memories (0)